Troubleshoot gateways - Power BI

 Look for userPrincipalName.

-If your Azure Active Directory UPN doesn't match your local Active Directory UPN, you can use the Map user names feature to replace it with a valid value.
+If your Microsoft Entra UPN doesn't match your local Active Directory UPN, you can use the Map user names feature to replace it with a valid value.
 Or, you can work with either your Power BI admin or local Active Directory admin to get your UPN changed.

 If the underlying database server and on-premises data gateway aren't appropriately configured for Kerberos constrained delegation, enable verbose logging on the gateway.
 Then, investigate based on the errors or traces in the gateway’s log files as a starting point for troubleshooting.
 To collect the gateway logs for viewing, see Collect logs from the on-premises data gateway app.

 The ImpersonationLevel is related to the SPN setup or the local policy setting.

 [DataMovement.PipeLine.GatewayDataAccess] About to impersonate user DOMAIN\User (IsAuthenticated: True, ImpersonationLevel: Identification)